Hypnosis Frequently Asked Questions

 Do you treat other issues, as well as anxiety?

 Yes, I work with a wide variety of issues and am renowned for excellent results.
-Anxiety is my specialist area as it is on the rise both at work and in home life.
+Anxiety is my specialist area as it is on the rise both at work and in home life and is often the root cause of most issues.

 Is hypnosis safe?